Solana trading bots guide (2026 edition)

 You'll want to:

-• Fire at the start of the next one—optionally with a priority fee.
+• Fire at the start of the next one—with a dynamically-calibrated priority fee

-This is where running on validator-level RPC Fast infra gives you an edge.
+This is where running on validator-adjacent RPC infrastructure gives you an edge.
 You get access to the actual timing and propagation path, not the delayed view from public nodes.

 Handling transactions: build, simulate, send